-It’s been just over a year since we released the Global Impact Study‘s final report, Connecting people for development: Why public access ICTs matter.
-In the past year, we have been very busy disseminating the findings, participating in discussions about public access and development, and creating various tools and resources based on the study’s findings and data.
+Since the release of the Global Impact Study‘s final report, Connecting people for development: Why public access ICTs matter , TASCHA has createdvarious tools and resources based on the study’s findings and data.

 We’ve developed numerous resources to help answer the overarching question, “Why do public access ICTs matter for development?”
 The goal of the resources listed below is to help make the study’s findings and data more accessible and relevant to the international development, public library, and public access communities.
 It is our hope that you’ll find these materials useful in understanding the study’s key findings and recommendations, as well as for use in your own work.